 Only registered Scouts and Scouters who have been officially inducted into the Order are eligible to pay dues and be members of the lodge.
 All youth seeking to join the lodge must be elected by their troop and complete their Ordeal at either the spring or fall fellowship.

 To maintain membership, lodge dues must be paid each year.
-To pay your dues, please download the OA Dues Form 2013 and submit it to the Longhouse Council Service Center.
+To pay your dues, please download the 2014 Lowanne Nimat Lodge dues form and submit it to the Longhouse Council Service Center.

 Unit Leader Approval

 To become eligible for election, a Boy Scout or Varsity Scout must be registered with the Boy Scouts of America and have the approval of his unit leader prior to the election.
 The unit leader must certify his Scout spirit (i.e., his adherence to the Scout Oath and Law and active participation in unit activities).
 The unit leader must also certify that the nominee meets all specified requirements at the time of this annual election.

 Youth Membership Qualifications